 It provides a community of practice environment in which to develop strategies for informed course design and delivery.

 In order to accommodate more faculty than usual under the current conditions, and allow participants to be certified before fall semester begins, the OTC Summer 2021 will operate as follows:

 - Canvas Challenge 1: this includes the Kickoff, Canvas Challenge 1, and Accessibility 101 (and a couple of optional tools).
-This asynchronous part of the OTC will be rolled out on July 6, 2020, and participants will have up to ten days to complete this online.
+This asynchronous part of the OTC will be from May 24, 2021 to June 2, 2021 participants will have to complete this online.

 - The 3-Day Bootcamp: heart of the program will be delivered face-to-face so participants can benefit from rich interaction and collaboration, but participants will have the option of engaging synchronously, via Zoom.
 Participants may work together in smaller peer groups during these sessions each day.

 - Canvas Challenge 2: this asynchronous part of the OTC is designed so participants can put their learning into practice and engage with additonal online teaching tools and Canvas features.
 Participants will have one week to finish from June 16 to June 23, 2022.

 Questions and Answers

 How will the OTC Summer 2021 be delivered?